uhm-coe/authorizer/readme.txt

 === Authorizer ===
 Contributors: figureone, the_magician, pkarjala, aargh-a-knot, elarequi, jojaba, slyraskal
-Tags: cas, ldap, google, google plus, login, authentication, authorization, access, education, limit login attempts, oauth Tested up to: 6.1
+Tags: cas, ldap, google, google plus, login, authentication, authorization, access, education, limit login attempts, oauth, oauth2
+Tested up to: 6.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Authorizer limits login attempts, restricts access to specified users, and authenticates against external sources (e.g., Google, LDAP, or CAS).
+Authorizer limits login attempts, restricts access to specified users, and authenticates against external sources (e.g., OAuth2, Google, LDAP, or CAS).

 == Description ==

 *Authorizer* restricts access to a WordPress site to specific users, typically students enrolled in a university course.
 It maintains a list of approved users that you can edit to determine who has access.
-It also replaces the default WordPress login/authorization system with one relying on an external server, such as Google, CAS, or LDAP.
+It also replaces the default WordPress login/authorization system with one relying on an external server, such as Google, CAS, LDAP, or an OAuth2 provider.
 Finally, *Authorizer* lets you limit invalid login attempts to prevent bots from compromising your users' accounts.

 View or contribute to the plugin source on GitHub: [https://github.com/uhm-coe/authorizer](https://github.com/uhm-coe/authorizer)